Sylius/Sylius/bundles/SyliusSettingsBundle/installation.rst

 .. note::

     We used ``default`` namespace in this example.
-If you want to use other namespaces for saving your settings, routing config should be updated as it containes namespace parameter.
+If you want to use other namespaces for saving your settings, routing config should be updated as it contains namespace parameter.

 Updating database schema
 ------------------------